 So thinking of some things as objects may be helpful, but thinking of everything as an object is neither true nor useful.
 Unfortunately “everything is an object” has been taken as a dogma and the highest standard of OO language design.
 Some OO languages claim that everything is an object in them.
 Whenever you notice that something is not an object, somebody will try to make it one.
 They may succeed in that, but things get very complicated that way, because that’s not how things work.

-Mathematicians have a similar thing: set theory.
+Mathematicians have a similar concept: set theory.
 Some geniuses encoded everything — numbers, operations on numbers, mathematical structures, … all in sets.
 Everything is just sets containing sets containing sets and so on.
 What’s the problem?
 But when they really tried to do their proofs using those sets, the proofs fell under their own weights.
-Too complicated.
+They are too complicated.
 Even with the complexity, set theory is not expressive enough to capture whatever the mathematicians have to say.
 Many people tried to fix it, but they all failed.

 So “everything is an object” is in some sense on the same track of “everything is a function” and “everything is a set”.
 Good thought exercise, but doesn’t really work well in practice.
 I don’t think that there is some “one true language”.
-When compared to the “absolute truth” everything is wrong, but some things are more wrong than others.
-This model of OOP is too far from correct or practical.
+When compared to the “absolute truth” every theory is wrong, but some theories are more wrong than others.
+The model of OOP is too far from correct or practical.
 It’s somewhat like the flat earth theory.
 Until today some people still believe that the earth is flat and make all kinds of theories to prove it.
-Some of their arguments look very scientific, but do you believe in their formulas or a picture of the earth from the ISS?
+Some of their arguments look very scientific, but do you believe in their formulas or a picture of the earth from a spaceship?
 When you get the fundamental things wrong and don’t throw them away, you have to patch them endlessly with even more complicated theories.
-You will have to make theories that bend the light and gravity in weird ways, and more!
+You will have to make theories that bend the light and gravity in weird ways.
 And that’s what happened to OOP.

 Are functions objects?